 Residents participate in all aspects of oncology pharmacy practice pertaining to clinical practice and outcomes, research, and education.
 MCC PGY-2 oncology residency program is divided predominantly into 2 or 4-week blocks that allow residents to focus on patient care in a variety of cancer subtypes.
 Several inpatient and ambulatory rotations are distributed over the year to allow for a comprehensive learning experience.

 Our program also allows for tailoring the experience to residents’ interest and learning needs by making several elective blocks available.
-This allows residents to choose electives such as Personalized Cancer Medicine Service, Senior Adult (SrAD) Ambulatory clinic, Immune Cell Therapy (ICE-T) etc. Clinical rotations are augmented with disease-specific Oncology Forums, Pharmacy Grand Rounds and Journal clubs.
+This allows residents to choose electives such as Academia, Head & Neck Clinic, Precision Medicine, Senior Adult Oncology clinic, Pain and Palliative Care, and Immune Cell Therapy (ICE-T)..
+Additional learning experiences maybe be developed based on resident interest and preceptor availability.
+Clinical rotations are augmented with disease-specific Oncology Forums, Pharmacy Grand Rounds and Journal clubs.

 Taken together, this variety in experiences will prepare the resident to become a successful clinical pharmacist, leader and educator in oncology.